GabrielDigregorio/SPH_method/README.md

             mpirun sph \$Para \$Geom \$TestName
 ```

-The number of processors allocated to the job are fixed with \texttt{ntasks}.
-The number of threads allocated to the job are specified with \texttt{cpus-per-task}.
+The number of processors allocated to the job are fixed with "ntasks".
+The number of threads allocated to the job are specified with "cpus-per-task".
 The name of the input files as well as the output file name also have to be entered.
 After saving the file, it can be launched with

 ```
 sbatch scriptTest.sh